-Learning Outcomes- Assessment Criteria- The learner will: The learner can: Understand different types of 1.1 Assess how relational database models and database management normalisation provide reliable and efficient systems. databases.
+Learning Outcomes- Assessment Criteria- The learner will: The learner can: Understand different 1.1 Assess how relational database models and types of database management normalisation provide reliable and efficient databases. systems.
 1.2 Critically compare a range of Database Modelling languages.
-1.3 Critically evaluate different database management , systems available in relation to open source and vendor-specific platforms.
-2. Be able to apply data analysis 2.1 Apply data modelling techniques to refine logical and database design data requirements and normalize. techniques.
+1.3 Critically evaluate different database management systems available in relation to open source and vendor-specific platforms.
+Be able to apply data 2.1 Apply data modelling techniques to refine logical analysis and database design data requirements and normalize. techniques.
 2.2 Use a standard unified modelling language (UML) notation to document logical data requirements.
-3. Be able to develop a secured 3.1 Design and build a database structure. and functional database to 3.2 Extract data from tables. meet client and system 3.3 Apply table and field-level security to the database. requirements.
+3. Be able to develop a 3.1 Design and build a database structure. secured and functional database 3.2 Extract data from tables. to meet client and system 3.3 Apply table and field-level security to the requirements. database.
 3.4 Test the system for functionality and performance 3.5 Evaluate security risks to the database.